KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 ### What aspect ratios are supported?

 Aspect ratios are pre-selected and non-editable based on your campaign channel (for example, 3:2 for Expanded image and 1:1 for Large icon).

+### Can I edit the generated image after inserting it?

+Yes.
+You can prompt it to “change background,” “update offer text,” “replace image”, and so on.
+These edits happen directly in the chat interface.

+### What image formats are supported?

+The generator currently supports **JPEG** and **PNG** formats.

+@meenal - for below, brand guidelines apply even if the kit is locked or not locked may be we can rephrase the question what if i dont want anyone to override the brand guidelines everytime they generate images

+### What if I want my brand guidelines applied every time I generate an image?

+You can lock your Brand Kit from the BrandKit section.

+### What if I want to make sure no one overrides my brand guidelines?

+Brand guidelines are automatically applied to every generated image, whether your Brand Kit is locked or not.
+However, if you want to prevent anyone from changing or overriding these settings during image generation, you can lock the Brand Kit from the BrandKit section.
+When locked, the selected kit’s styles (colors, buttons, etc.) are automatically applied to every generated image, and cannot be overridden in the campaign flow.
+For more information, refer to [Brand Kit](https://docs.clevertap.com/docs/brand-kit).

 # Additional Resources